 - 1. It finds the best price level that is available to be matched by the incoming order.
-It is possible, that this price level is exclusively given by a synthetic book path, and even that this price level is better than the published best price (see chapter 14.3.2). - 2.
+It is possible, that this price level is exclusively given by a synthetic book path, and even that this price level is better than the published best price (see chapter 15.3.2). - 2.
 In general, several different book paths can contribute to the same price level.
-In a first match step, the following book paths are matched, if they contribute to the current price level: - the direct book path, - synthetic book paths that can be matched by forming short synthetic match paths, a.
-Path Allocation Step: The Accumulated Available Book Quantity is the sum of the available quantities of all book paths that are taken into account in this match step.
-See chapter 14.3.2 for the determination of the available quantity of a synthetic book path.

-- synthetic book paths that can be matched by forming triangle match paths, - one synthetic book path that can be matched by forming a long synthetic match path, and if there are more than one such book path available, the path is chosen that comes first after the paths have been sorted according to the sorting procedure that is outlined in chapter 14.3.4.
+In a first match step, the following book paths are matched, if they contribute to the current price level: - the direct book path, - synthetic book paths that can be matched by forming short synthetic match paths, - synthetic book paths that can be matched by forming triangle match paths, - one synthetic book path that can be matched by forming a long synthetic match path, and if there are more than one such book path available, the path is chosen that comes first after the paths have been sorted according to the sorting procedure that is outlined in chapter 15.3.4.